Keepers of the Knowledge

 D.P.
-Newton is a life-long resident of White Oak and, on his own initiative, established the White Oak Civil War Museum and Stafford Research Center.
-The museum and D. P. have been recognized by the Virginia Historical Society (Lora Robins Award) for their unique focus and contributions to understanding the lives of the common soldiers of both armies during the Civil War.
-A co-founder and president of the Friends of Stafford Civil War Sites, he is an indispensable resource on all aspects of Civil War research and on Stafford’s role and participation in the war.
-He has hosted numerous educational meetings of the historical society and Stafford schools as well as living history events at his facility.
+Newton was a life-long resident of White Oak and, on his own initiative, established the White Oak Civil War Museum and Stafford Research Center.
+The museum and D. P. were recognized by the Virginia Historical Society (Lora Robins Award) for their unique focus and contributions to understanding the lives of the common soldiers of both armies during the Civil War.
+A co-founder and president of the Friends of Stafford Civil War Sites, he was an indispensable resource on all aspects of Civil War research and on Stafford’s role and participation in the war.
+He hosted numerous educational meetings of the historical society and Stafford schools as well as living history events at his facility.

 Marion Brooks Robinson (Deceased)

-A retired educator and, other than during her professional career, a lifetime county resident, Marion Brooks Robinson is an expert on the history of the Falmouth area, Stafford’s colonial history, Native Americans and Pocahontas.
-A prominent lecturer, she has provided outstanding information and assistance to the Stafford County Historical Society on a large array of projects and serves on a committee of retired teachers developing Stafford history materials to enhance Standards of Learning instruction.
-She is a member of the historical society.
+A retired educator and, other than during her professional career, a lifetime county resident, Marion Brooks Robinson was an expert on the history of the Falmouth area, Stafford’s colonial history, Native Americans and Pocahontas.
+A prominent lecturer, she provided outstanding information and assistance to the Stafford County Historical Society on a large array of projects and served on a committee of retired teachers developing Stafford history materials to enhance Standards of Learning instruction.
+She was a member of the historical society.

 Frank White, Jr.

 With the exception of his U.S. Air Force career, Frank White Jr. has been a life-long resident of Stafford and White Oak.
 Inspired by his late father, Frank White Sr., he is an indispensable resource to this community on all aspects and the full duration of African-American history here.
 He also is member of the historical society and serves on the Moncure Conway Foundation board.
 He is one of two Staffordians to have reconnected the county with the Conway Colony, descendants of freed Stafford slaves in Ohio.

 William Deyo, accomplished genealogist and tribal historian, has written numerous publications about the Patawomecks and his work continues in libraries and research facilities today including family oral histories